OOF! Cheri Jacobus picks a fight with the Daily Caller over Biden accuser Tara Reade, trips spectacularly over her Kavanaugh tweets

 Perhaps you need to ask Tara why she just recently filed the DC police report about the alleged assault, but failed to mention Biden's name in the report.

 It's not illegal to lie to the press.
-But she knows filing a false police report means jail time and huge fines😉
+But she knows filing a false police report means jail time and huge finesðŸ˜‰

 So was Tara asking for it?
 Was Tara leading him on?
 Is Tara a slut?
 Get back to me at your earliest convenience